 Fridge Brilliance: Shun effortlessly beats up Daisuke earlier in the series, but in the finale Daisuke has the upper hand.
 Is it heroic resolve?
 No, it's that Shun still hasn't completely recovered from the sniper bullet that went through his chest not too long ago

 Fridge Logic: If Monica can barely manage to earn enough to pay for the trailer she shares with her mother, how can she afford to keep a donkey?
 And how is said donkey housetrained if there's no way it can fit into their trailer home?!

 Moe: In a way, Clair.
 He comes off this way owing to his presentation as a childish Ill Boy and his really crappy childhood.
 It helps that he's also really, really cute.

 The Scrappy: Again, Lorenzo.
 Many fans hate him for the way he treated Clair.
 Rumie as well, in this case much less justified.

 Squick: Shows up every so often, to the point it suggests that the characters just don't have very high standards for cleanliness or hygiene.
 Examples include:

 There's a city in Judoh's Absurdly Spacious Sewer.
 Furthermore, the children who live down there apparently think nothing of playing in the sewer water, nor does Daisuke think anything of jumping in to retrieve his bullet necklace.

-Clair's initiation ritual for becoming Vampire involves him and everyone else present cutting his finger and dripping blood into a big vat of wine, from which everyone in attendance drinks.
+Clair's initiation ritual for becoming Vampire involves him cutting his finger and dripping blood into a big vat of wine, from which everyone in attendance drinks.